deepnest-io/Deepnest/README.md

 ## **Deepnest**

-A fast, robust nesting tool for laser cutters and other CNC tools
+A fast nesting tool for laser cutters and other CNC tools

 Deepnest is a desktop application originally based on [SVGNest](https://github.com/Jack000/SVGnest)